The Gorta Group is a collective of organisations, with the common goal of supporting smallholder farmers across Africa to achieve their potential.

 The Gorta Group was officially established in March 2018.
 It comprises Self Help Africa, Partner Africa, TruTrade and Traidlinks – organisations that work across the agricultural value-chains in sub-Saharan Africa, to reduce poverty, increase farming income, and support business growth.
 The Group reflects the broad scope of the development and social enterprise activities being undertaken.

 The Gorta Group preserves the history and legacy of Gorta, Ireland’s longest established international agricultural development charity, which was created in 1965 by the Irish Government in response to a UN-led campaign to end world hunger.

-Gorta merged with Self Help Africa in 2014 to form Ireland’s largest overseas development organisation specialising in agriculture and enterprise development.
+Gorta merged with Self Help Africa in 2014.
+Self Help Africa is Ireland’s largest overseas development organisation that specialises in agriculture and enterprise development.

 Supporting communities to produce more food, access markets and earn a sustainable living.

-Providing assurance, training and consulting across 42 countries in Africa.
+Providing ethical audits, assurance, training and consulting across 42 countries in Africa.

 Providing smallholder farmers with a reliable route to market and fair prices for their produce.

 Supporting and promoting enterprise, and contributing sustainably and equitably to local and world trade.

 Tom Kitt is a former politician and former Irish minister for Overseas Development.
 He served as a Fianna Fail TD for the Dublin South constituency, and also served as Government Chief Whip.

 David Governey - Finance and Audit